How Justin Welsh Built a $1.7M Solo Business in Just 3.5 Years

 Step 9: Short-Form Writing

-From there, he takes everything he’s put together so far and creates 6-8 pieces of other content.
+From there, he takes everything he’s put together so far and creates 6 to 8 pieces of other content.

 These could be any combination of the following: